Associate of Arts in Nursing Program

 Oral Communications

-This course enables the student to understand the ways that communication affects and relates to everyday experiences.
-COM101 is a fundamentals course that introduces the principles of effectively preparing, presenting, and critically consuming messages in nonverbal, one-on-one, small group, workplace, and public speaking contexts.
+The course introduces the student to the Nevada Constitution and political history through an in-depth examination of the basic law of the state and its importance in American society.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 Growth and Development